Nora B-52

-The Nora B-52 is a Serbian 155 mm self-propelled howitzer designed by Military Technical Institute and manufactured by Yugoimport SDPR.
+The Nora B-52 is a Serbian 155 mm self-propelled howitzer designed by the Military Technical Institute and manufactured by Yugoimport SDPR.

 History

-The first self-propelled Nora B (developed on the basis of Nora C) was designed by the Military Technical Institute in 1984 with a modified 152 mm Nora M-84 howitzer mounted on an FAP 8x8 truck bed and was a third generation of artillery systems.
-Later, in the 2000s, Military Technical Institute developed new versions of 4th generation artillery systems with 52 caliber 155 mm gun for fitting on a new system of Nora family with B-52 designation.
+The first self-propelled Nora B (developed on the basis of the Nora C) was designed by the Military Technical Institute in 1984 with a modified 152 mm Nora M-84 howitzer mounted on a FAP 8x8 truck bed.
+It belonged to the third generation of artillery systems.
+Later, in the 2000s, the Military Technical Institute developed a new fourth generation artillery system with a 52 caliber 155 mm gun for integration on a new system of the Nora family with the B-52 designation.

-Serbia has exported the Nora B-52 artillery systems (B-52 selected versions of self-propelled howitzer K1, KE, KI), reconnaissance BOV M11, command (BOV M10) and battery fire control and meteorological vehicles, ammunition loading trucks, artillery battlefield software for platoon, battery and division level to the armed forces of Myanmar, Kenya, and Bangladesh.
-One fully equipped battery usually consist of 6-12 self-propelled howitzer, reconnaissance 1-2 BOV M11, three command BOV M10 (1 for each platoon and 1 for battery command), 3-6 munition trucks, communication and workshop vehicle, 2-3 general supply vehicles (fuel, food, water, etc.) and 1-2 fire direction and gunfire locator vehicle with radar and sound ranging.
-With latest order for Cyprus the new BOV M16 Miloš instead of BOV M11 was delivered as artillery reconnaissance and artillery battery command vehicle.
+Serbia has exported the Nora B-52 artillery system (B-52 selected versions of self-propelled howitzer K1, KE, KI), reconnaissance BOV M11, command (BOV M10) and battery fire control and meteorological vehicles, ammunition loading trucks, artillery battlefield software for platoon, battery and division level to the armed forces of Myanmar, Kenya, and Bangladesh.
+One fully equipped battery usually consists of 6–12 self-propelled howitzers, 1–2 BOV M11 reconnaissance vehicles, three BOV M10 command vehicles (1 for each platoon and 1 for battery command), 3–6 munition trucks, a communications and workshop vehicle, 2–3 general supply vehicles (fuel, food, water, etc.) and 1–2 fire direction and gunfire locator vehicles with radar and sound ranging.
+With the order for Cyprus, the new BOV M16 Miloš was delivered as the artillery reconnaissance and artillery battery command vehicle instead of the BOV M11.